bluepeter/alphagroove/README.md

 ### Entry Pattern Options

-Entry patterns can be configured under root `entry` in the YAML (preferred) with `enabled` and `strategyOptions`, or overridden via CLI dot notation:
+Entry patterns are used by the backtest only (scout uses real-time current price entry).
+They can be configured under `backtest.entry` in the YAML with `enabled` and `strategyOptions`, or overridden via CLI dot notation:

 ```bash
 pnpm dev:start --quickRise.risePct=0.5 --fixedTimeEntry.entryTime=13:00